buddyboss/buddyboss-platform/src/readme.txt

 = 1.2.0 =
 * Groups - When logged out users visit a private group, now redirects to Login instead of 404 error
+* Forums - Added full support for all bbPress forum shortcodes
 * Media - Now displaying number of photos in the group 'Photos' tab
 * Media - Fixed lazy load when selecting from existing photos to add into an album
 * Notices - Now allowing for adding shortcodes into site notices